dasnoopy/MyAdwaita-Colors/README.md

 - install and activate gnome-shell users-theme extensions (should be part of default gnome installation)

 **Basic notes:**
-- use a true-color gnome terminal (console, gnome-terminal) for best experience.
+- use a true-color gnome terminal (gnome-console, gnome-terminal) for best experience.
 - script find and replace colors in gnome-shell.css e gtk.css file
 - if missing, script create gtk.css file in folder /home/users/.config/gtk-4.0 with following lines to set default gnome accent colors
   -   `@define-color accent_color #3584e4`